lgeurts/text-align/README.md

 # Center Align

 ## Description:

-* An Atom text editor package that center aligns text between the left side of the text editor and the preferredLineLength (currently only centers the line of text that the cursor is on).
+* An Atom text editor package that center aligns text between the left side of the text editor and the preferredLineLength.
+If a selection is made, all text within the selection will be centered, if no selection is made, text on the line of the cursor is centered.

 ## Future Features:

-* Center all lines within a selection and not just one single line

 ## Bug(s)